Heterogeneous Clinical Trial Outcomes via Multi-Output Gaussian Processes: Discussion

 \section{Discussion}

 In this work, we have demonstrated that the repeated measurements used in applied medical research can be used to scale complex Bayesian nonparametric Gaussian Process models to practical clinical questions.
-The more complex models have showed to have increased predictive ability compared to the widely-used parametric models, indicating that this may be worthwhile, if achieving optimal model specification is a concern.
+The more complex nonparametric models have showed to have increased predictive ability compared to the widely-used parametric models, with one of the two GP models considered demonstrating the best predictive ability in every output of the real data sets considered.
+Consequently, pursuing the GP modelling framework is advantageous, if achieving the best possible model specification is a concern.

 Model specification is particularly relevant in medical work when there are specific clinical questions or causal hypotheses to investigate: a poorly-specified model is prone to bias estimates of the parameters of interest and hence possibly give misleading results.
 The question remains as to how to represent clinical hypotheses within a GP framework: while in principle parametric regression models with finite linear combinations of features have corresponding covariance function representations, it may not be straightforward to interpret covariance function variances and lengthscales in a practical way.
 Preexisting familiarity with ANOVA and similar models that explain contributions to the variance rather than the functional form of the mean may be a helpful reference point.